 What Should I Do if I Want to Begin Divorce Proceedings?

-If you think your marriage is irreparably damaged and it’s time to begin divorce proceedings, Call the Sarieh Law Offices at 949-828-2267 (Newport Beach) or 714-694-7723 (Santa Ana) for a free 30-minute case evaluation.
-Because every divorce is different, and divorce itself is one of life’s most stressful events, having an experienced, compassionate attorney on your side to help you through is highly recommended.
+If you think your marriage is irreparably damaged and it’s time to begin divorce proceedings, Call the Sarieh Law Offices at 949-828-2267 (Newport Beach) or 714-694-7723 (Santa Ana) for a free 30-minute case evaluation with a divorce lawyer.
+Because every divorce is different, and divorce itself is one of life’s most stressful events, having an experienced, compassionate divorce attorney on your side to help you through is highly recommended.